williamouyang/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 which means you can request [ID tokens](http://openid.net/specs/openid-connect-core-1_0.html#IDToken) in addition to [access tokens](https://tools.ietf.org/html/rfc6749#section-1.4) from the authorization server endpoints.

-How do you know if you need to use Okta's Darkoauthorization server instead of the authorization service that is built in to your Okta app?
+How do you know if you need to use Okta's authorization server instead of the authorization service that is built in to your Okta app?

 * You need to protect non-Okta resources.